To listen to this statement of faith, click below:

 Trinitarianism — What I Believe About the Trinity

-During the Old Testament God revealed Himself as multi-personal through the angel of YHWH, and with the advent of the Messiah we see The Son entering reality through the physical person of Jesus.
+During the Old Testament God revealed Himself as multi-personal through the angel of YHWH, and with the advent of the Messiah we see The Son entering reality through the physical person of Jesus of Nazareth.
 While there is no separation between the Persons, the Incarnation is a distinct moment in time where the Son of YHWH entered reality in human form for the specific purpose of completing the ministry of atonement.
-When Jesus returns and creation is renewed — we will see a shift in the Godhead (1 Corinthians 15:27-28) where God (as Triune) will rule through the glorified body of Jesus Christ, what I refer to as Triune Monarchy.
+When Jesus returns and creation is renewed — we will see a shift in the Godhead (1 Corinthians 15:27-28) where God (as Triune) will rule through the glorified body of Jesus Christ, something I refer to as Triune Monarchy.

 I reject Unitarianism, Binitarianism, Modalism and Subordinationism as heretical.
 I also reject Monarchical Trinitarianism and believe it is borderline heretical.
 Furthermore, I reject the traditional understanding of “begotten” as making Jesus eternally generated or “spirated” from the Father.
 The notion of “begotten” is applied by the author of Hebrews as an appointment in Hebrews 5:5, thus it stands to reason “begotten” is not an ontological statement but rather one delineating the person of Jesus as the chosen vessel for YHWH to enter and exist in reality with His creations.